 On February 7, 2011 the Company announced it received approval by the FDA to conduct a U.S. Phase I clinical study with L-DOS47.
-The Company originally planned to commence the L-DOS47 U.S. Phase I study during fiscal 2012, but given the Company's limited cash resources, the Company has prioritized the European Phase I/II clinical study with L-DOS47 in Poland while deferring the previously planned commencement of the U.S. Phase I clinical study with L-DOS47.
+The Company originally planned to commence the L-DOS47 U.S. Phase I study during fiscal 2012 but, given the Company's limited cash resources, the Company has prioritized the European Phase I/II clinical study with L-DOS47 in Poland while deferring the previously planned commencement of the U.S. Phase I clinical study with L-DOS47.

-The Company is now developing an IND application for approval by the FDA and commencement of a study for an L-DOS47 Phase I, open label, dose escalation study in combination with standard doublet therapy of pemetrexed/carboplatin in patients with Stage IV recurrent or metastatic non-squamous NSCLC.
-Commencement of a Phase I L-DOS47 study in the United States, in the event approval is received from the FDA, is dependent on the Company's ability to raise additional capital.
-At this time the Company does not currently have sufficient cash to commence such a study.
+On April 22, 2014, the Company announced an IND approval by the FDA to commence a study for an L-DOS47 Phase I, open label, dose escalation study in combination with standard doublet therapy of pemetrexed/carboplatin in patients with Stage IV recurrent or metastatic non-squamous NSCLC.
+Commencement of the Phase I L-DOS47 study in the United States, in is now dependent on the Company's ability to raise sufficient capital.